siderakb/pmw3360-pcb/README.md

 | U2\* | TPS73601DBV    | SOT-23-5               |

 - Adjust the VDD voltage with the value of R4 and R5.
 In the above case, VDD is set to 1.8V.
 - U2 LDO can be replace by RT9193-18GB.
-To make replacement, change C3 and C4 to 1uF, change R5 to a 22nF or larger ceramic capacitor, and don't install R4.
+To make replacement, change C4 to 1uF, change R5 to a 22nF or larger ceramic capacitor, and don't install R4.
 - R1 is optional/additional RESET pull up resistor, RESET pin of PMW3360 has a built in weak pull up circuit.

 ## Power